docpad-archive/documentation/01-start/05-faq.html.md

 That is your document's meta data.
 It won't be included in the output of the document, and is where you can assign extra data to your document such as title, date, tags, etc.

-## Is a document aware of it's meta data?
+## Is a document aware of its meta data?

 It sure is, if you are using eco as the rendering engine, you can totally do this: